Su13n/sadpanda_nharchivist_helper/README.md

 `-q QUALITY` to set the desired .webp quality.
 Recommend 90 for near lossless quality but noticeable size reduction when using.
 Avoid if the gallery is already compressed to .jpeg.

 `--full-resolution` enables full-res download if it is available for the gallery.
-Some full-res galleries cost GP, so be check whether you (need to) have sufficient balance beforehand.
+Some full-res galleries cost GP, so check whether you (need to) have sufficient balance beforehand.

 Example: